 Term hours: 480 laboratory TBA.
 This course offers a minimum of 480 hours of clinical experience at an affiliated hospital.
 This course will provide basic instruction and scanning experiences in abdomen sonography.
 The student will be able to demonstrate the ability to perform sonographic examinations of the abdomen according to the protocols established by the program and clinical education center utilizing sonography equipment.
 (CSU)

-Corequisite: DMS 237 C with a grade of C or better.
-Term hours: 45 lecture.
-This course will prepare the student to enter the workforce by combining all skills acquired during didactic and clinical training.
-This course correlates and analyzes information pertaining to sonography case studies.
-The student will achieve an in-depth comprehension and an increased level of understanding of clinical symptoms, sonographic patterns, alternative imaging procedures, and technical pitfalls associated with a diagnostic sonography exam.
-Review of abdomen, small parts, physics, vasculatr, obstetric and gynecology will be included to help prepare the student for the American Registry of Diagnostic Medical Sonography test.
+Term hours: 54 lecture.
+This course will cover advanced topics in sonography including: pediatrics, interventional, musculoskeletal, and ergonomics.
+The student will achieve an in-depth comprehension and an increased level of understanding of these advanced sonographic techniques.
+Additionally, review of abdomen, small parts, vascular, obstetrics and gynecology will be included to help prepare the student for the American Registry of Diagnostic Medical Sonography exams.
 (CSU)

 DMS 217 C Clinical Education II 7 Units